-Integrated territorial Urban Conservation: Introduction, principles, international charters, guidelines and standards for conservation of historic monuments, sites and heritage zones; aesthetic and social dimensions, economic, legal and tourism aspects.
+Integrated urban conservation: principles, international charters, guidelines and standards for conservation of historic monuments, sites and heritage zones; aesthetic and social dimensions, economic, legal and tourism aspects.

-Planning procedures: inspection, surveys, investigation techniques, methods for inventories and documentation, identification and reporting on heritage zones; Introduction to Revival, Restoration, Renewal, Restoration, Recycling, Reuse, Rehabilitation, Resettlement, Redevelopment, adaptive reuse, Infill developments & Brownfield development
+Planning procedures: inspection, surveys, investigation techniques, methods for inventories and documentation, identification and reporting on heritage zones; programs for adaptive reuse, restoration, rehabilitation and infill or new constructions.

-Urban Regeneration-Economic, social and physical environmental aspects, Process to evolve a feasible set of goals and objectives for urban regeneration.
-Implementation of plans and urban management: phasing, resource mobilization, incentives, acts and legal tools; people's awareness and participation, role of various action groups
+Concept of urban redevelopment, Urban Renewal.
+Urban reconstruction, urban rejuvenation.
+Economic, social and physical environmental aspects.
+Perception of urban regeneration in the context of evolution of selected urban centres of the West and the East.
+Process to evolve a feasible set of goals and objectives for urban regeneration.

+Implementation of plans and urban management: phasing, resource mobilization, incentives, acts and legal tools; people's awareness and participation, role of various action groups.